 - Contact the Center for Consumer Information & Insurance Oversight or if you are a participant or beneficiary in an employer-sponsored health plan contact the Employee Benefits Security Administration, U.S. Department of Labor at www.askebsa.dol.gov or call 1-866-444-3272.

 Once treatment is complete and you're on the road to recovery, you might start to worry about the effect a cancer diagnosis will have on your health coverage in the future.

-In recent years, access to health insurance for people who have been treated for cancer and other serious conditions has improved, thanks to several laws, including the health insurance reform of 2009.
+In recent years, access to health insurance for people who have been treated for cancer and other serious conditions has improved, thanks to several laws, including the Patient Protection and Affordable Care Act of 2010 (ACA).